Guides - Deploy Terraria through the Linode Marketplace

 - Port: The port number that the game server listens on.

-random seed used by the world generation algorithm to create a unique world.
+- Seed: A random seed used by the world generation algorithm to create a unique world.
 For example:

 Getting Started after Deployment